Call for Help

 UW–Madison has partnered with MedProctor to manage vaccination records and compliance with this requirement.
 MedProctor is an online platform that will make it quick and easy for students to upload their vaccination records or submit a confirmation form that indicates they are unvaccinated.

-If you are vaccinated
+If you are vaccinated or have proof of immunity

 Submit your vaccination records online through MedProctor.